hbj9807/LiMRSF/README.md

 `Main objective` is to
 - Point cloud registration error visualization
 - ROS-TCP Server for data transfer
-- Reduce time for site revisit
+- Reduce time for site revisit with Human-in-the-Loop

 ## 2. Features
 Unity scene for MR headset (HoloLens 2) to visualize transmitted mesh (`.ply`) with detected blind spots.